 Axon: a long thick projection in nerve cells that sends electrical signals out away from the cell body......more

-- Dendrites: long thin projections in nerve cells which receive electrical signals. ... more
+Dendrites: long thin projections in nerve cells which receive electrical signals... more

-- Myelin sheath: covers the axon and works like insulation to help keep electrical signals inside the cell, making them move more quickly.
+Myelin sheath: covers the axon and works like insulation to help keep electrical signals inside the cell, making them move more quickly.

-- Nerve: many neurons bundled together.
+Nerve: many neurons bundled together.

-- Neuron: special cells which are part of the nervous system.
-They work in together with other cells to pass chemical and electrical signals throughout the body... more
+Neuron: a special cell which is part of the nervous system.
+Neurons work together with other cells to pass chemical and electrical signals throughout the body... more

 Nucleus: where DNA stays in the cell, plural is nuclei.

-- Soma: the main cell body.
+Soma: the main cell body.

-- Synapse: a gap between two cells that lets chemical or electrical signals be passed between them... more
+Synapse: a gap between two cells that lets chemical or electrical signals be passed between them... more

-- Unique: one of a kind.
+Unique: one of a kind.

 Neurons are unique for many reasons.
 For one, they have a shape that is not like any other cells.
 Nerve cells are also some of the longest cells in your body.
 There are nerve cells as long as a meter.
 They stretch from your hips all the way down to your toes!
 This is very uncommon for cells, which are usually very short.
 Most cells are 20 micrometers in diameter, which is just a fraction of the width of a hair.

 Neurons pass messages to each other using a special type of electrical signal.
-Some of these signals bring information to the brain from outside of your body, such as the things you see, hear and smell.
+Some of these signals bring information to the brain from outside of your body, such as the things you see, hear, and smell.
 Other signals are instructions for your organs, glands and muscles.

 Myelin sheaths cover the axon and work like insulation to help keep the electrical signal inside the cell, which makes it move more quickly.
 As a final step, the signal leaves through the synapse to be passed along to the next nerve cell.